dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/eventgrid.md

 This component supports both **input and output** binding interfaces.

-This component supports **output binding** with the folowing operations:
+This component supports **output binding** with the following operations:

 - `create`
 ## Additional information